jadecobra/python_tdd_exercises/source/truth table 02: logical conjunction.rst

                return True
            else:
                return False
-    our tests still pass, so far so good
+    the tests still pass, so far so good
-* we can also express conditions in a return statement using `conditional expressions/ternary operators <https://docs.python.org/3/reference/expressions.html?highlight=ternary%20conditional#conditional-expressions>`_
+* I can also express conditions in a return statement using `conditional expressions/ternary operators <https://docs.python.org/3/reference/expressions.html?highlight=ternary%20conditional#conditional-expressions>`_
   .. code-block:: python

        def logical_conjunction(p, q):
            return True if p and q else False

-* since python implicitly tests conditionals we can rewrite the statement this way
+* since python implicitly tests conditionals I can rewrite the statement this way
   .. code-block:: python

        def logical_conjunction(p, q):
            return p and q
     things are still green.
-I don't think we can get a simpler statement than this
+I don't think I can get a simpler statement than this

 *FANTASTIC!* You have tested logical_conjunction which is a conditional operation using ``and``.
-We now know that for any boolean operation involving 2 inputs - ``p`` and ``q`` which can take the values ``True`` or ``False``
+I now know that for any boolean operation involving 2 inputs - ``p`` and ``q`` which can take the values ``True`` or ``False``

 * ``return True if x else y`` can be rewritten as ``return x`` if ``x`` evaluates to ``True``
-* when there are multiple outcomes we only need to write the condition for the special case and use ``else`` for the others
+* when there are multiple outcomes I only need to write the condition for the special case and use ``else`` for the others
 * ``logical_conjunction`` is ``and``
 * ``False`` is ``not True``
 * ``True`` is ``not False``